asa55/docs-as-flashcards/index.md

 # The `*-docs-as-flashcards` Project

+For devs bored to tears by docs who need to learn them anyways 😭

 There are several GitHub repos that support the `*-docs-as-flashcards` project.
 Instead of making you navigate to each one individually, [this webpage](https://asa55.github.io/docs-as-flashcards/) is your one-stop-shop to peruse and download all the flashcard decks currently available.

 ### Quickstart